libra/website/SECURITY.md

   * Audit code to find any potential similar problems.
   * Prepare fixes for all releases that are still under maintenance.

-## Comments on this Policy
+## Comments on This Policy

-If you have suggestions on how this process could be improved please submit a pull request.
+If you have suggestions on how this process could be improved, please submit a pull request.